-During March we celebrate National Nutrition Month and this year’s theme is “Go Further with Food.”
-The Academy of Nutrition and Dietetics is asking the leaders in our communities to help spread this important message by educating our friends and families on ways to help reduce food waste in our country.
-Here at AIM, our practitioners are very passionate about this issue.
+Here at AIM, our practitioners are very passionate about reducing food waste.
 By supporting amazing organization like La Soupe and frequently talking with patients in our Get Well Program, we are very aware of the fact that “Up to 40% of the food in the United States is never eaten.
 But at the same time, one in eight Americans struggles to put enough food on the table.”

-In order to do our part this month, we talked with our dietitian, Liz DeJulius, and she came up with some simple ideas that every family can easily implement to help reduce their food waste.
+In order to do our part, we wanted to share some simple ideas that every family can easily implement to help reduce their food waste.

 - Meal Planning: By knowing ahead of time what you are going to eat, you reduce your risk of buying too much produce, dairy or meat, which can all spoil easily.
 Working to create a healthy, weekly meal plan just two or three times will help you have a tasty rotation of foods in your diet that will reduce boredom with your meals.